Coset topologies on $\mathbb{Z}$ and arithmetic applications: The algebraic inverse limit and compactifications

 The comparison between density and Haar measure is a leading theme of \cite{DL}, in a setting where both take the value $0$ for $\calp$ (which is regarded as a subset of the much bigger set $\Z$).
 Theorem \ref{t:23} suggests that the same approach can be applied to $X\subseteq\calp$, by taking \eqref{e:glmdns} for the density and $\mu_{\za^*}(\xa\cap\za^*)$ for the measure.
 (When the limit in \eqref{e:glmdns} does not exist, replace it by $\limsup$ and $\liminf$, denoting the resulting values as $\pi^+(X)$ and $\pi^-(X)$ respectively.)
 By the same straightforward reasoning of \cite[Lemma 4.10]{DL} one can show

 and use it to explain \cite[Theorems 12 and 13]{gol2}.
-We plan to provide full details in a future work.\\ Does the Golomb topology play a role in all of this?
+We plan to provide full details in a future work.

+Does the Golomb topology play a role in all of this?
 In our opinion, not really.
 On the one hand, the discussion in \cite[Section III]{gol2} seems to assign to $\calt_G$ only a minor role (in the comparison with sparsity) and there is no suggestion of a stronger connection with the ``measure''.
 On the other one, invertible cosets are open in both $\calt_F$ and $\calt_G$ and thus one obtains the equality

 which shows that considering $\xa^{\calt_G}$ would not change anything in the comparison with $\pi(X)$.
 Actually, our analysis appears to support the statement that the best topology for arithmetic purposes is the Furstenberg one.